More

 How to make a healthy pumpkin smoothie at home

-- Start by adding 1 cup of pumpkin puree into your blender.
+Add Pumpkin: Start by scooping 1 cup of pumpkin puree into your blender.

-- Peel and break the frozen banana into chunks, then add it.
+Add Banana: Peel and break a frozen banana into chunks, then add it for natural sweetness and creaminess.

-- Pour in ¾ cup of unsweetened almond milk to help the smoothie blend smoothly.
+Pour in Milk: Add ¾ cup of unsweetened almond milk to help everything blend smoothly.

-- Add ½ cup of Greek yogurt for creaminess and a protein boost.
+Add Yogurt: Spoon in ½ cup of Greek yogurt for extra creaminess and a protein boost.

-- Drizzle in 1 tablespoon of maple syrup or honey for natural sweetness.
+Sweeten Naturally: Drizzle in 1 tablespoon of maple syrup or honey for a natural touch of sweetness.

-- Sprinkle in ½ teaspoon cinnamon and ¼ teaspoon nutmeg to bring cozy fall flavors.
+Spice it Up: Sprinkle in ½ teaspoon cinnamon and ¼ teaspoon nutmeg for cozy fall flavors.

-- Blend everything on high for about 45–60 seconds until smooth and creamy.
+Blend Smooth: Blend on high for 45–60 seconds until smooth, thick, and creamy.

 Servings